Octavia E. Butler biography

 To insure their mutual survival, humans reproduce with aliens known as the Oankali.
 Butler received much praise for this trilogy.
 She went on to write the Parable series, which includes the novels Parable of the Sower (1993) and Parable of the Talents (1999).

-In 1995, Butler received a "genius" grant from the MacArthur Foundation, which allowed her to buy a house for her mother and herself.
+In 1995, Butler received a "genius" grant from the MacArthur Foundation—becoming the first science-fiction writer to do so—which allowed her to buy a house for her mother and herself.

 In 1999, Butler abandoned her native California to move north to Seattle, Washington.
 She was a perfectionist with her work and spent several years grappling with writer's block.
 Her efforts were hampered by her ill health and the medications she took.
 After starting and discarding numerous projects, Butler wrote her last novel Fledgling (2005).